This post contains affiliate links. When you purchase through our links, we may earn a commission.

 - Don’t get hung up on the fact that I am using pancetta if you can’t find it.
 Use thickly cut decent quality bacon instead.

-- Finally, it deserves mentioning that Italian food has a bad rep for being unhealthy.
-Unfortunately, it’s only the case for Italian cuisine outside of Italy.
-This recipe only uses 100 g/ Β½ cup of pancetta and 125 g/ Β½ cup of mozzarella for the ENTIRE recipe that can feed 4-6 people!!
+- Finally, it deserves mentioning that Italian food has a bad reputation for being big on calories.
+Truth is, it’s only the case for Italian cuisine outside of Italy.
+This recipe only uses 100 g/ 1/2 cup of pancetta and 125 g/ 1/2 cup of mozzarella for the ENTIRE recipe that can feed 4 people!!
 Not too bad at all!

 For the nights when you have spare time and feel more ambitious, add my Bruschetta recipe to start your dinner and roasted Parmesan broccoli to serve on the side.